 This paper sheds light on the development and global landscape of research on intellectual capital.
 It provides valuable insights into trends, collaborations and emerging hotspots that form the basis for future research.
 Although our approach aimed to identify and analyze the most influential research on intellectual capital through a rigorous selection process focusing on the 1% most cited papers, we must acknowledge certain limitations.
 One notable limitation is the potential bias due to the inherent temporal factor associated with the number of citations.
-The observed decline in citations for newer papers compared to earlier ones can be attributed in part to the limited time available for newer publications to accumulate citations.
-While focusing on the top 1% ensures a detailed examination of the most influential publications, it may miss valuable contributions from a larger pool of publications.
+The observed decline in citations for newer papers compared to earlier ones can be attributed in part to the limited time available for newer publications to accumulate citations, it may miss valuable contributions from a larger pool of publications.
 A more comprehensive analysis that goes beyond the top 1% could provide a more holistic understanding of the field of intellectual capital research, including variations in topics, trends and impact across a broader range of publications.
 In addition, examining a larger number of research papers in future research would enable an investigation into how co-authorship networks have evolved over time, providing valuable insights into the changing dynamics of intellectual capital collaboration.